gitleaks/gitleaks/README.md

   </p>
 </p>

-Gitleaks is a SAST tool for detecting hardcoded secrets like passwords, api keys, and tokens in git repos.
+Gitleaks is a SAST tool for **detecting** and **preventing** hardcoded secrets like passwords, api keys, and tokens in git repos.
 Gitleaks is an **easy-to-use, all-in-one solution** for detecting secrets, past or present, in your code.

 [![asciicast](https://asciinema.org/a/455683.svg)](https://asciinema.org/a/455683)